derwind/GlyphsPlugins/ShowVmtx/README.md

 # ShowVmtx.glyphsReporter

 This is a plugin for the [Glyphs font editor](https://glyphsapp.com/) by Georg Seifert.
-It displays oval in the glyph view.
+It displays a square corresponding to vmtx (vertical metrics) in the glyph view.

 ![](./Vmtx.png)